 2. Captivating Stoke Ash Cottage

 This attractive property in Suffolk is a Grade II listed, contemporary, single-storey barn conversion.
 There are a tonne of lovely features, including green oak beams and an oak vaulted ceiling.
-There is also the wood burner and folding doors out to the garden; providing plenty of comfort in both summer and winter.
-Although it’s found within a small, quaint village, various amenities are still within easy reach, and it’s got wifi so you’ll still be connected to the outside world!
+There is also a wood burner and folding doors out to the garden; providing plenty of comfort in both summer and winter.
+Although it’s found in a small, quaint village, various amenities are still within easy reach, and it’s got wifi so you’ll still be connected to the outside world!

 This lovely thatched cottage in Devon is a Grade II listed cottage dating back all the way to the 16th century.
 It has its own courtyard and enclosed garden as well as an indoor, heated swimming pool.
 There’s a field with a wildlife pond about 100 yards from the house that guests are welcome to explore, and a games room with table tennis and a pool table for the kids (or your!) downtime.
-Found on the Hartland Devon Heritage Coast, there is plenty of stunning scenery to explore in the nearby area.
+Found on the Hartland Devon Heritage Coast, there is plenty of stunning scenery to explore nearby.